 It is a festive time of year, and a chocolate Easter egg for the kids as part of the fun can be okay.
-What we don’t need is our kids partaking in a mountain of chocolate and other sugared-up foods, especially if they have a diet already high in added sugar, served up in their everyday food and drink.
+What we don’t need is our kids partaking in a mountain of chocolate and other sugared-up foods, especially if they have a diet already high in added sugar and highly processed foods, served up in their everyday food and drink.

 Paint and decorate real eggs

 With a raw egg, blow the egg out of the shell into a bowl (and use the egg in some cooking later).
 Using watercolour paints or food dye, have the kids decorate their eggs in an Easter theme.
 Let creativity reign!